getbraincloud/braincloud-docs/docs/api/2_capi/asyncmatch/updatematchsummarydata.md

-ownerId | Match owner identifier matchId | Match identifier version | Game state version to ensure turns are submitted once and in order jsonMatchState | JSON string blob provided by the caller pushNotificationMessage | Optional push notification message to send to the other party.
-Refer to the Push Notification functions for the syntax required. nextPlayer | Optionally, force the next player player to be a specific player jsonSummary | Optional JSON string defining what the other player will see as a summary of the game when listing their games jsonStatistics | Optional JSON string blob provided by the caller
+ownerId | Match owner identifier matchId | Match identifier version | Game state version to ensure turns are submitted once and in order jsonSummary | JSON string provided by the caller that other players will see as a summary of the game when listing their games